Gera Gera Po Song: Follow-ups and other versions

 King Cream Soda's third single, "Gerappo Dance Train", alters the title phrase as a reference to "Get Up (I Feel Like Being a) Sex Machine" by James Brown (pictured 1973).

 King Cream Soda recorded several follow-ups songs also utilizing the "gera gera po" hook.
 "Matsuribayashi de Gera Gera Po" and "Hatsukoi Tōge de Gera Gera Po" were used as the respective opening themes to the Bony Spirits and Fleshy Souls versions of the video game Yo-kai Watch 2 (2014).
 "Matsuribayashi" combines rap sections with Japanese-styled melodies and somber lyrics about love at a summer festival.
 The lyrics of "Hatsukoi Tōge" are about the uncertainties and joys of first love; musically, it incorporates a funky beat on horn instruments above hip-hop and enka styles.
 The songs were released together as a double A-sided single on October 29, 2014.
 "Gera Gera Po Sōkyoku", a collaboration with Dream5 performed under the name King Yo-kai Dream Soda, was used as the ending theme to Yo-kai Watch: The Movie and released as a download-exclusive on October 29, 2014.

 King Cream Soda's third single, "Gerappo Dance Train", was released on April 29, 2015, and used as the theme song to Yo-kai Watch 2s third version, Psychic Specters.
 The alternate title phrase "gerappo" is a play on James Brown's pronunciation of "get up" on the 1970 song "Get Up (I Feel Like Being a) Sex Machine".
 "Gera Gera Po Song" and its follow-up versions were included on King Cream Soda's debut studio album, Bye Bye Gera Gera Po, on July 22, 2015.
 It served as a farewell to the phrase; their first song after the album, "Jinsei Dramatic", replaced "gera gera po" with a different line, "tan-tokoro-ten, tokoro-ten-ton-tan".
 "Gera Gera Po Song" was also included on Yo-kai Watch Music Best: First Season on January 20, 2016, a greatest hits album of songs from the anime.

 Alternate versions of "Gera Gera Po" have appeared in remix albums.
 Brass band and bon odori arrangements of the song featured on Kanzen Hozon-ban!
 Gera Gera Pō na Undō-kai and Bon Odori, released on May 20, 2015, and two instrumental Christmas renditions were included on Yo-kai Watch Theme Songs (Christmas Versions), released on November 18, 2015.
 "Gera Gera Po" also appeared in the Nintendo 3DS rhythm game Taiko no Tatsujin: Rhythmic Adventure 1 (2014), and in the Wii U-exclusive Just Dance crossover, Yo-kai Watch Dance: Just Dance Special Version (2015).
 A cover of "Gera Gera Po" by the Japanese rock band HardBirds was used as the opening theme to Yo-kai Watch 4 (2019).
-A re-recorded version of the song by King Cream Soda, used in the 2021 Yo-kai Watch reboot series, was released for download and streaming on April 9, 2021.
+A re-recorded version of the song by King Cream Soda, used in the 2021 Yo-kai Watch♪ anime series, was released for download and streaming on April 9, 2021.